Feliphegomez/digital-members/readme.txt

 * BUG FIX: Fixed issue where updating a Stripe subscription from the edit user page could cancel the subscription once the webhook fired.
 * BUG FIX: Fixed issue where "admin_cancelled" memberships weren't being calculated correctly in membership reports.
 * BUG FIX: Fixed issue where users could not drag and drop to change the order of membership levels.
-* BUG FIX: pmpro_getMembershipLevelsForUser() would sometimes return duplicate levels in the array if the user had multiple active entries in the pmpro_memberships_users table.
+* BUG FIX: dmrfid_getMembershipLevelsForUser() would sometimes return duplicate levels in the array if the user had multiple active entries in the dmrfid_memberships_users table.
-* BUG FIX: Updated includes/metaboxes.php to call pmpro_getAllLevels() instead of relying on the $membership_levels global which is problematic.
+* BUG FIX: Updated includes/metaboxes.php to call dmrfid_getAllLevels() instead of relying on the $membership_levels global which is problematic.
 * BUG FIX: Fixed a few strings that weren't wrapped for translation or were using the old text domain.
 * BUG FIX: Fixed redirect error that occured when the levels page was not set.
 * BUG FIX: Updated getfile.php to support file names with urlencoded characters (e.g. spaces) in them.
-(Thanks, florent from PMPro blog)
+(Thanks, florent from DmRFID blog)
 * BUG FIX: Fixed notice when use the getfile.php script due to using add_filter instead of apply_filters in the mimetype class.
 * BUG FIX: Fixed the all time views column for the logins report.
 * BUG FIX: Fixed fatal error on the logins report, member shortcode and other issues when using PHP7.1+.
-* BUG FIX: Fixed issue with saving arrays using pmpro_setOption() up the lines of text.
+* BUG FIX: Fixed issue with saving arrays using dmrfid_setOption() up the lines of text.
 * BUG FIX: Fixed typo in the string "Are you sure you want to do that?
 Try again."
 * BUG FIX: Fixed a few strings that used the wrong text domain or weren't wrapped correclty for translation.